Meal and Snack Planning for Busy Lives: Essential Tips and Tricks

 Then, plan to buy one week of food at a time based on your upgraded list.

-Step 3: Meal prep with the Right Containers
+Step 3: Meal Prep with the Right Containers

 Do you have containers that hold about 2 cups?
 If not, they’re a smart investment for meal and snack planning.
 Each 2-cup container is perfect for a meal-sized portion, making it easier to stick to your food list and stay on track with your meal prep routine.
-Glass containers are better than plastic especially if you’ll be microwaving meals.
+Glass containers are better than plastic, especially if you’ll be microwaving meals.
 Also, invest in a leak-proof container for soups, dressings, or snacks, especially if you commute.
 These containers help support food swaps, snack planning, and efficient meal prep whether you’re working from home or on the go.

 Pre-pack full meals